3101 Bardstown Road – Louisville, KY 40205

 Culinary Arts – Associate of Science Degree

 Here you will be given a foundation in purchasing, inventory, food prep and creative culinary training so upon graduation you can comfortably start your career in the culinary world.
 You can choose between taking your classes daytime or night depending on your current schedule.
-The requirements for an Associate Degree are 112-120 credit hours.
+The requirements for an Associate Degree are 112-120 credit hours and this length pertains to graduating in normal time..

 In your final quarter of study, you will have the opportunity to work at the schools on campus fine dining restaurant called Winston’s Restaurant or, with permission, at another approved alternative fine dining establishment.
 Winston’s is a 3 1/2 star restaurant and is recognized as one of the best dining experiences in Kentucky.